unbit/blastbeat/README.md

 # this will be invoiked whenver a zeromq event is triggered
 class EMTestPullHandler

-        # convert a uwsgi packet ro a ruby hash (in Rack format)
+        # convert a uwsgi packet to a ruby hash (in Rack format)
         def uwsgi_to_hash(pkt)
                 ulen, = pkt[1,2].unpack('v')
                 pos = 4